Hampton Slukynsky: College

+Professional

+Slukynsky signed a three-year, entry level contract beginning in the 2026–27 season with the Los Angeles Kings on April 2, 2026, and reported to the Ontario Reign on an amateur try-out contract for the remainder of the 2025–26 AHL season.

 International play

 Slukynsky represented the United States at the 2023 IIHF World U18 Championships where he appeared in one game and won a gold medal.
 On December 19, 2024, he was named to the United States men's national junior ice hockey team to compete at the 2025 World Junior Ice Hockey Championships.
 During the tournament he appeared in two games, and posted a 2–0–0 record, with a .933 save percentage and 1.50 GAA, and won a gold medal.
 He stopped 42 of 45 shots he faced against Latvia and Switzerland.

-On April 24, 2025, he was named to the United States men's national ice hockey team to compete at the 2025 IIHF World Championship, where he will make his senior national team debut.
+On April 24, 2025, he was named to the United States men's national ice hockey team to compete at the 2025 IIHF World Championship, where he made his senior national team debut.

 Personal life

 Slukynsky was born to Tim and Jenny Slukynsky.
-His older brother, Grant, also plays college ice hockey at Western Michigan after transferring from Northern Michigan.
+His older brother, Grant, also played college ice hockey at Western Michigan after transferring from Northern Michigan.